List of Dave and Morley stories

 The following is a list of stories written by Stuart McLean featuring his popular fictional characters "Dave and Morley" from the radio program The Vinyl Cafe.
 First read on air in 1994, many of the stories were eventually compiled in book form, followed by audio recording compilations from the program.
+After McLean's death, select stories are rerun on CBC Radio One's current affairs show, The Current, as holiday programing.

 Note that this list features only the stories that have been published in book form and on audio.
-Numerous other stories have been written and read out loud on the radio show, but are not currently listed.
+Numerous other stories have been written and read out loud on the radio show, but are not currently listed - 173 have been reissued as of 2024.
 Several stories also have titles in the book different from those on the audio versions.

 The first collection of stories in book form, Stories from the Vinyl Cafe, contains several stories that did not feature Dave and Morley or any other characters acquainted with them.
 Subsequent collections of stories featured Dave and Morley-related content exclusively.

 Characters

 The major characters in the stories are Dave, Morley, their family and assorted friends and neighbours.
 The family's last name is never mentioned, although in one story Dave's mother's name is given as Margaret McNeil.